padrinobook/padrinobook/02-job-board-application.md

     $ git commit -m "Adding initial index page."
     $ git push origin basic-layout

+If you cannot run the Git commands above because the Padrino server is still running either open another terminal or stop the server to bring you back to the command prompt by pressing `ctrl+c`.

 Lets add some basic routes for displaying our home-, about-, and contact-page with the help of controllers.

 Padrino is a descendant form Rails, so it has a script to make controllers called **controller**.
 This commands take the name of